Bonevane/CUDA-Neural-Network-for-MNIST-Classification/README.md

 # CUDA Neural Network for MNIST Classification

 A high-performance neural network implementation using CUDA and cuBLAS for MNIST digit classification.
-This project demonstrates GPU-accelerated deep learning and achieves 97.5% accuracy on the MNIST test set.
+This project demonstrates GPU-accelerated deep learning and achieves 97.5% accuracy on the MNIST test set and 98.5% accuracy on the training set.

 ## Architecture